xvik/dropwizard-guicey/src/doc/docs/extras/jdbi3.md

 ```

 Note the use of `@InTransaction`: it was used to be able to call repository methods without extra annotations
 (the lowest transaction scope it's repository itself).
-It will make beans "feel the same" as usual DBI on demand
+It will make beans "feel the same" as usual JDBI on demand
 sql object proxies.

 `@InTransaction` annotation is handled using guice aop.
 You can use any other guice aop related features.

+!!! warning
-*Don't use DBI @Transaction and @CreateSqlObject annotations anymore*: probably they will even work, but they are not
+    *Don't use JDBI `@Transaction` and `@CreateSqlObject` annotations anymore*: probably they will even work, but they are not
     needed now and may confuse.

 All installed repositories are reported into console: